"Team head Lauren Goldman is 'a superb relationship partner who drafts excellent briefs and provides great judgment on all legal issues.'"

 According to Legal 500, clients say that Lauren is "super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate."
 They describe her as “smart, hardworking, and very analytical,” with an “unmatched ability to work well with other lawyers.”
 Lauren has been interviewed about Supreme Court developments on CNBC’s “Closing Bell” and FoxBusiness’s “Happy Hour,” as well as by the WSJ Law Blog, The American Lawyer, Newsweek, and the National Law Journal, and has been quoted in the Wall Street Journal, Forbes, Fortune, and CNNMoney, among other publications.

 Lauren is particularly experienced in briefing and arguing punitive damages issues; she has worked on many successful appeals from large punitive awards, including Philip Morris USA v.
 Williams, 127 S. Ct.
 1057 (2007).
-She also writes and speaks regularly on the subject of punitive damages law.
-Lauren is a co-author of the chapter on punitive damages in West treatise Business and Commercial Litigation in Federal Courts.
+Lauren has also handled legal issues at retrials limited to the amount of punitive and/or compensatory damages in Oregon, California, and Florida; in each case, the retrial jury awarded a fraction of the original jury’s verdict.
+Lauren writes and speaks regularly on the subject of punitive damages law and is a co-author of the chapter on punitive damages in the West treatise Business and Commercial Litigation in Federal Courts.

 Lauren received her JD magna cum laude from New York University School of Law, where she was Order of the Coif and a member of the Law Review.
 In addition, she won the law school’s moot court competition.
 Following graduation, she served as a law clerk to Judge Dennis Jacobs of the United States Court of Appeals for the Second Circuit.